Employment Law was a key feature of Labour’s manifesto, with their Plan to Make Work Pay promising sweeping reforms.

 implement a regulatory and enforcement unit for equal pay with involvement from trade unions.

 It remains to be seen how equal pay rights will differ from the protection currently offered by the Equality Act 2010.
-The government plans to introduce the bill for pre-legislative scrutiny during “this parliamentary session”, (by the end of July 2025) so we will have more detail soon.
+The government is considering the response to it's consultation on implementing ethnicity and pay gap reporting.

 Existing powers and non-legislative routes